Naujiano/simple-table/README.md

 - `checkClick`: Fired when the checkbox of a row is clicked.
 Returns an Array with the indexes of the rows checked.
 - `rowEdit`: Fired when a row is edited.
 Returns an Object with the following keys: `rowIndex`, `key`, `value`, with the index of the edited row, they edited keyname and the value after the edition is done.
 - `rowDelete`: Fired when a row is deleted.
 Returns the deleted row index.

+# Interactive working example

+You can see the component in action and test its properties in the following [working example](https://cdn.rawgit.com/Naujiano/simple-table/8f3912a7/working-example/index.html)